slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 - 96 blocks a day -- wait but why
+> *"We are always complaining that our days are few, and acting as though there would be no end of them."
+-- Seneca*
 -->

 > *"Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
 You are already naked.
 There is no reason not to follow your heart."